 “Yet,” he said.
 “Not in the line of fire, yet.
 You could’ve gotten yourself killed, then I would’ve gotten killed.
 Then Blah and Blahdiblah.”
-Only, Al said the actual names of the two other cops, which I didn’t care to remember.
+Only, Al said the actual names of the other two cops, which I didn’t care to remember.

 I started stacking dirty plates from the table.
 “I knew, you knew, we all know we could get killed when we sign up for this gig.”

 “Okay, fine.
 You want to be a hard-ass?
 We all know you’re a hard-ass.
 You’re tougher than four armies put together.
 That still don’t explain why you didn’t just take this guy down.”

 I set the stack of plates in the sink, like I lived there.
 I shrugged with my back to him.
 “I could see in the guy’s face he was worried about the kids behind the couch.
 So I gave him three.”

 “Jesus, Joe.” Álvaro puffed out that single cough of laughter people do that’s supposed to mean they just heard something unbelievably dumb.
 I appreciated it.
 “You’ve put more lead into people than old paint.
 And now you’re giving this guy a countdown because he’s worried about a couple of brats?”

 “I didn’t have to give the countdown.
 I told him I was going to give him three and he took it before one.”

 Álvaro just stared at me as I picked up the glasses from the table.
 They were annoying me, what can I say?
 Just sitting there, half-full of milk and beer. Álvaro was annoying me.
 Being quizzed about my life-and-death decisions was annoying me.
 I set the glasses in the sink in a little triangle, beer at the top, two milks at the bottom.